-I have published several book chapters, opinion pieces, policy briefs, and research articles in a diversity of (academic) outlets, including in academic journals such as Geoforum, Ecological Economics, Development and Change, Conservation Letters, Progress in Human Geography, Environmental Science & Policy, and Current Opinion in Environmental Sustainability (see also my full publication profile on University of Antwerp, ResearchGate and GoogleScholar).
+I have published several book chapters, opinion pieces, policy briefs, and research articles in a diversity of (academic) outlets (for a full overview see my publication profile on University of Antwerp or GoogleScholar).

 Recently I co-edited a Special Issue on "Beyond Market Logics: Payments for Ecosystem Services as Alternative Development Practices in the Global South" in the journal Development and Change (2020, Volume 51, Issue 1)

 Shapiro-Garza, E., P. McElwee, G. Van Hecken, E. Corbera (2020) Beyond Market Logics: Payments for Ecosystem Services as Alternative Development Practices in the Global South.
 Development and Change 51(1): 3-25.